Age and female fertility: Family planning

-The inverse correlation between age and female fertility in later reproductive life is argued to motivate family planning well before having reached 35 years of age.
-Mapping of a woman's ovarian reserve, follicular dynamics and associated biomarkers can give an individual prognosis about future chances of pregnancy, facilitating an informed choice of when to have children.
-Notably, a higher level of anti-Müllerian hormone when tested in women in the general population has been found to have a positive correlation with natural fertility in women aged 30–44 aiming to conceive spontaneously, even after adjusting for age.
-Thus, AMH measurement is helpful to determine which women may need to conceive at an earlier age, and which women can potentially wait.
+The inverse correlation between age and female fertility in later reproductive life is argued to motivate family planning prior to reaching 35 years of age.
+The mapping of a woman's ovarian reserve, follicular dynamics and associated biomarkers can give an individual prognosis about future probabilities of pregnancy, thus facilitating an informed choice.
+Especially since certain hormones can affect natural fertility.
+Notably, in women aged 30–44 aiming to conceive spontaneously, a higher level of anti-Müllerian hormone (AMH) has been positively correlated with increased fertility post-age related adjustment.
+Thus, AMH measurements are helpful indicators for the estimation the length of the fertile window.

 Reproductive medicine

-It is recommended that women have an infertility evaluation if they are over the age of 40, or if they are over the age of 35 and have not achieved pregnancy after trying for 6 months.
-In many cases, infertility can be treated with many reproductive technologies, but their success declines with age.
-The issues of age can be discussed with a qualified fertility specialist such as a reproductive endocrinologist.
+It is recommended that women have an infertility evaluation if they are over the age of 40 and planning to have a child, or if they are older than 35 and haven't fallen pregnant after trying for a minimum of 6 months.
+Infertility can be treated with reproductive technologies, which can be discussed with a qualified fertility specialist such as a reproductive endocrinologist.

-In Vitro Fertilization (IVF) is an assisted reproductive technology used to treat infertility and to help families have offspring.
-While many women in advanced age may opt for IVF treatment in order to have children, patients with higher maternal age (>40 years old) were found to have worse IVF outcomes and a higher miscarriage rate compared to 20–30 year olds.
-Most IVF centers will attempt IVF using the patient's own eggs until about age 43–45, and clinically reproductive endocrinologists tend to pursue IVF more aggressively in women over 35.
+Once such technology is In Vitro Fertilization (IVF), which is an assisted reproductive technology used to treat infertility.
+While many older women may opt for IVF treatment, patients with higher maternal age (>40 years old) were found to have worse outcomes and a higher miscarriage rate compared to 20–30 year olds.

+Most IVF centers will attempt to use the patient's own eggs until approximately ages 43–45.
+Clinically reproductive endocrinologists also tend to pursue IVF more aggressively in women over 35.

-Oocyte cryopreservation (egg freezing) is a procedure done to preserve eggs (oocytes) to have the eggs thawed, fertilized, and transferred to the uterus via an IVF procedure.
-This gives women the ability to delay pregnancy and avoid many of the infertility problems that arise from germ cell deterioration.
-Studies have shown that the risk of acquiring congenital abnormalities is not increased in the infants born from frozen and thawed eggs, and IVF from thawed eggs have the same successful implantation rate compared to IVF performed with fresh eggs.
+Another fertility procedure is Oocyte cryopreservation (egg freezing), which involved the preservation of oocytes by freezing them.
+These can then be thawed, fertilised, and transferred to the uterus through IVF.
+This gives women the ability to delay pregnancy while avoiding the infertility issues that arise from germ cell deterioration.
+Studies show no increased risk of congenital abnormalities in children born from ova that have been cryopreserved, and IVF from thawed eggs has a comparable successful implantation rate to eggs that have never been frozen.
 While chromosomal abnormalities are avoided with egg freezing, pregnancy at older age increases the risk of gestational diabetes, preeclampsia, preterm labor, and cesarean section regardless of conception method.

-Elite egg donor agencies that advertise in places such as Ivy League student newspapers offering $20,000–50,000 for donor eggs seek donors under the age of 29.

-A review in 2012 came to the result that therapeutic interventions to halt or reverse the process of reproductive ageing in women is limited, despite recent reports of the potential existence of stem cells which may be used to restore the ovarian reserve.
+However, this field of reproductive technology is still developing and therapeutic interventions to halt or reverse the process of reproductive ageing in women is limited, despite the potential of stem cells which may be used to restore the ovarian reserve.